rumusmythenmetzrfcc/afrcc_cpp/README.md

 Participants and ideas for features are welcome.

-The code shall be developed with disciplines and practices as teached by Uncle Bob -> https://cleancoders.com/ The C++ code shall designed with great influence by the vast experience from the guys of Bloomberg -> John Lakos - Large-Scale C++ Volume I: Process and Architecture
+The code shall be developed with disciplines and practices as teached by Uncle Bob -> https://cleancoders.com/ The C++ code shall be designed with great influence by the vast experience from the guys of Bloomberg -> John Lakos - Large-Scale C++ Volume I: Process and Architecture
-Good social human beahviour is king, as lived for example by Ghandi.
+Good social human behaviour is king, as lived for example by Ghandi.

 Let's create free software for the future of our kids an theirs.

+---
+This software is licensed by GPL version 3 or any later version